alexis/my-youtube-inventory/README.md

 - Add `https://www.googleapis.com/auth/youtube.readonly` to OAuth scopes
   (https://console.cloud.google.com/auth/scopes)
 - Add yourself as a test user (https://console.cloud.google.com/apis/credentials/consent)
 - Run `npm start` and follow instructions to authorize in browser.
-(Note: it will save your access token locally in `./OAUTH.json`, so do this at your own risk)
+(Note: it will save your YuuTube access token locally in `./OAUTH.json`, do this at your own risk)

 ## Usage